thinc-org/awesome-stack/src/pages/things/3b1b-manim.md

   - frontend
   - animation

-desc: Manim is mathematical animation library
+desc: "Manim is mathematical animation library"

-by: onfirebyte
+by: "onfirebyte"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---